About the Spokane Regional ESL Conference

-The Spokane Regional ESL Conference has been providing high quality (clock hour approved) professional development to teachers since 1990.
 The first conference was held in 1990 when a few local ESL directors and teachers met in the faculty lounge at Gonzaga University.
-(See copies of the the first two programs HERE
+(See copies of previous programs below.)

 The conference has grown over the years (431 registrants in 2016) with participants across the state of Washington, northern Idaho and Montana as well as attendees from California, Nevada, Oregon and Japan.
 Our first online conference was held in 2021 due to COVID-19 restrictions with about 194 registrations.
 This was followed by the 2022 online conference which had about 150 online attendees from around the world, including attendees actually presenting from 5 different countries: Russia, Chile, Canada, Japan, and the USA.

-In the last 5 years, K-12 attendees make up a little more than 50% of the registrations.
-Intensive English program faculty and administrators make up about about 20% and the remaining registrants include students, people from community and volunteer ESL organizations (faith-based and non-profit), as well as publishers and exhibitors.
+Generally, K-12 attendees make up a little more than 50% of the registrations.
+Intensive English program faculty and administrators make up about 20% and the remaining registrants include students, people from community and volunteer ESL organizations (faith-based and non-profit), as well as publishers and exhibitors.